KingColton1/newt-bash-scripts/README.md

 4. Run `./upgrade-newt.sh` to start install and configure.
 7. Newt service should be active and running (the output of `sudo systemd status newt.service` will appear after upgrade shell is finished).
 6. Ensure that you can access to your sites without a problem.
 If there is no problem, you're good to go!

+You can reuse `upgrade-newt.sh` to upgrade your newt client to a new version whenever a new version is published.